 As an avid video game designer myself (see video below), I am super stoked about how well the video game industry has reacted to the pandemic and turned such a black swan event into a massive money-making machine.

 Gaming is having a HUGE growth spurt which is largely due to the pandemic.
-Diehard gamers have been spending a lot more time playing video games, just as former gamers and newbies alike have been joining the fold in masses.
+Diehard gamers have been spending a lot more time playing video games, just as former gamers and newbies alike have been joining the fold in the masses.

-As this trend continues, there has obviously been a huge demand for packaging supplies for video game consoles, discs, controllers and a host of other electronic gadgets related to the art of gaming.
+As this trend continues, there has obviously been a huge demand for packaging supplies for video game consoles, discs, controllers, and a host of other electronic gadgets related to the art of gaming.